Jasonx63/crowdstrike-se-labs/docs/lab-01/README.md

 ## How CrowdStrike Falcon Maps to This Scenario

-> CrowdStrike Falcon was not installed in this home lab.
-The endpoint evidence shown above was collected using Windows telemetry and Sysmon.
-The Falcon mappings below are based on documented CrowdStrike capabilities and are not presented as lab-generated Falcon results.
+CrowdStrike Falcon was installed and communicating on the Windows 11 endpoint during this lab.

+Falcon recorded both the benign and suspicious PowerShell executions as endpoint telemetry.
+In the benign baseline, Falcon showed a normal interactive PowerShell session launching `Notepad.exe`.
+In the suspicious variant, Falcon showed `cmd.exe` launching `powershell.exe` with `-NoProfile` and `-ExecutionPolicy Bypass`, followed by `Notepad.exe`.

+No Falcon detection was generated for the harmless suspicious simulation.
+The value of the lab was the visibility Falcon provided into process ancestry, command-line context, user context, and the full execution chain.

+This demonstrated how Falcon can help an analyst distinguish between legitimate PowerShell use and activity that deserves further investigation based on execution context.

 ### Detection Opportunity